Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Completeness conditions

 \section{Completeness conditions}

 Based on the previous section, we can generalize statements on completeness properties of spacetimes due to Beem \cite{Be76} and Takahashi \cite{Ta25} and prove further variants thereof.
-We first introduce the basic definitions that are needed in the Theorems \ref{thm:metric_properties} and \ref{thm:complete}.
+We first introduce the basic definitions that are needed in the Theorems~\ref{thm:metric_properties} and~\ref{thm:complete}.
+The following definition goes back to Busemann \cite{Bu67}.

 \begin{dfn} A Lorentzian pre-length space $X$ is called \emph{finitely compact} if for every $B>0$, $x,y\in X$, and sequence of points $(x_j)_{j\in \N}$ in $X$ with either $x \ll y \leq x_j$ and $d(x,x_j) \leq B$ for all $j\in \N$ or $x_j \leq y \ll x$ and $d(x_j,x) \leq B$ for all $j\in \N$, there is an accumulation point of $(x_j)_{j\in \N}$ in $X$. \end{dfn}